neonstalwart/dojo.md/dojo/NodeList.md

 simple, chainable way.
 ## Properties

-### _nodeDataCache

 ### events

-## Methods

-### _adaptAsFilter
-adapts a single node function to be used in the filter-type actions

-### _adaptAsForEach
-adapts a single node function to be used in the forEach-type actions.
-The initial object is returned from the specialized function.

-### _adaptAsMap
-adapts a single node function to be used in the map-type actions.
-The return is a new array of values, as via `dojo.map`

-### _adaptWithCondition
-adapts a single node function to be used in the map-type actions, behaves like forEach() or map() depending on arguments

-### _gcNodeData
-super expensive: GC all data in the data for nodes that no longer exist in the dom.

-### _wrap
-decorate an array to make it look like a `dojo/NodeList`.

 # Constructor

 ## Methods

-### _NodeListCtor
-Array-like object which adds syntactic sugar for chaining, common iteration operations, animation, and node manipulation.
-NodeLists are most often returned as the result of dojo.query() calls.

-### _anim

-### _buildArrayFromCallback
-builds a new array of possibly differing size based on the input list.
-Since the returned array is likely of different size than the input array, the array's map function cannot be used.

-### _cloneNode
-private utility to clone a node.
-Not very interesting in the vanilla dojo/NodeList case, but delegates could do interesting things like clone event handlers if that is derivable from the node.

-### _getRelatedUniqueNodes
-cycles over all the nodes and calls a callback to collect nodes for a possible inclusion in a result.
-The callback will get two args: callback(node, ary), where ary is the array being used to collect the nodes.

-### _getUniqueAsNodeList
-given a list of nodes, make sure only unique elements are returned as our NodeList object.
-Does not call _stash().

-### _getUniqueNodeListWithParent
-gets unique element nodes, filters them further with an optional query and then calls _stash to track parent NodeList.

-### _normalize
-normalizes data to an array of items to insert.

-### _place
-private utility to handle placing an array of nodes relative to another node.

-### _placeMultiple
-private method for inserting queried nodes into all nodes in this NodeList at different positions.
-Differs from NodeList.place because it will clone the nodes in this NodeList if the query matches more than one element.

-### _stash
-private function to hold to a parent NodeList. end() to return the parent NodeList.

-### _wrap
-decorate an array to make it look like a `dojo/NodeList`.

 ### addClass
 adds the specified class to every node in the list